iden3/go-schema-processor/README.md

 ### General description:

-> Library goal is to create claim data slots according to the claim specification ([https://idocs.iden3.io/#/core/spec/spec](https://www.notion.so/Core-Spec-2ac887d1587c412cace6d44abe3ab148))
+> Library goal is to create claim data slots according to the core claim specification from the W3C Verifiable Credential ([https://idocs.iden3.io/#/core/spec/spec](https://www.notion.so/Core-Spec-2ac887d1587c412cace6d44abe3ab148))
 >

 We use a common approach to describe data for Iden3 credentials by utilizing the concept of JSON-LD and JSON schemas.